HomeOfTheWizard/spring-bridge-maven-plugin/README.md

 Maven uses Sisu since version 3.1.0, so this plugin works from Maven 3.1.x and on.
 It requires Java 11 +.
 See this [doc](https://maven.apache.org/maven-jsr330.html) for more details on how to use JSR330 in maven plugins and about maven's history of DI mechanism.

-The plugin allows injecting the beans via generating code of JSR330 providers.
+The plugin allows injecting the spring beans by generating code of a JSR330 provider for each bean.
 The sources of your plugin will be compiled on the `COMPILE` phase by the maven compile plugin.
-The spring-bridge plugin is configurer to run during the same `COMPILE` right after the compilation of your code,
+The spring-bridge plugin is configurer to run during the same `COMPILE` phase right after the compilation of your code.
 This is necessary for classpath sharing.
-The plugin needs to access to your classpath to generate the code that it needs.
+In case the spring library or configuration you want to use is not coming only from another maven dependency, but also from your project's codebase, then spring-bridge-maven-plugin needs to access to your classpath in order to generate the necessary spring context.
-Then the plugin will run again the compilation of the generated code.
+Then the plugin will run again the compilation of the whole project with the generated code.

 Lastly the classes will be scanned and indexed by the sisu component.

-# Does that sound too much of complication ?
+# Alternatives ?
-Well there is another way!
+There is another way, that does not require compiling code multiple times, which is faster, but have other disadvantages.
+So it is up to you to judge which one fits better your requirements.
-SISU is based on Guice and in guice API we can create custom bindings to be used in the maven DI system.
-But maven unfortunately does not expose the Api to plugins by default.
+Maven-Sisu is based on Google Guice and using Guice API we can create custom bindings to be used in the maven DI system.
+But maven core unfortunately does not expose the Api to plugins by default.
 See the documentation [here](https://eclipse-sisu.github.io/sisu-project/plexus/index.html#custombinding).

 So we have two options to bypass this:
 1. This plugin,
-2. Use an extension to activate GuiceAPI, and use the following library to directly inject your beans in sisu, [here](https://github.com/HomeOfTheWizard/spring-bridge-maven).
+2. Use an extension to activate GuiceAPI, and use the following library to directly create your beans and inject them into sisu, [here](https://github.com/HomeOfTheWizard/spring-bridge-maven).

 Activating the Guice API to all maven plugins via a core extension may be non practical, or not possible at all for some projects.
 A [discussion](https://issues.apache.org/jira/browse/MNG-7921) is ongoing to tackle this problem.

+# Building

+This build uses standard Maven build commands but assumes that the following are installed JDJ  17 or higher.

+# Contributing

+* Fork it
+* Create your feature branch (git checkout -b my-new-feature)
+* Commit your changes (git commit -am 'Add some feature')
+* Push to the branch (git push origin my-new-feature)
+* Create new Pull Request